 This notice also outlines what we do with your information and what decisions you can make about your information.

-If you have any questions about this notice please contact Mrs Tessa Norgrove, Foundation Bursar at 37-39 St Mary’s Street, Monmouth, NP25 3DD.
+If you have any questions about this notice please contact Mrs Tessa Norgrove, Foundation Bursar at St Catherine’s House, 17 Hereford Road, Monmouth, NP25 3HG.
 Email: email@example.com in relation to any of the matters set out in this document.

 Each of the Haberdashers’ Monmouth Schools is operated by the William Jones’s Schools Foundation.
 This means that the Foundation is ultimately responsible for how each of the Haberdashers’ Monmouth Schools use personal information.
 To use data protection terminology, the Foundation is the “data controller”.
 A reference to “we” or the “schools” in this notice is therefore a reference to the Foundation.